loliver4/SPINS_ASD_EA_GLM/README.md

 This directory contains scripts to wrangle data and generate files needed to run the EA GLM with 2 mm and 6mm smoothing, and with and without GSR for SPINS and SPASD participants.

-**Data** directory is where outputs are stored before being moved to the archive (/archive/data/SP*/pipelines/ea_glm).
+**data** directory is where outputs are stored before being moved to the archive (/archive/data/SP*/pipelines/ea_glm).

-**Code** directory includes scripts to run the EA GLM and generate files needed for analyses:
+Activate corresponding python env before running any .py scripts in code using source /projects/loliver/SPINS_ASD_EA_GLM/code/py_venv/bin/activate (see note below re this).
+The requirements.txt file lists packages needed to reproduce the analysis environment.

-Activate corresponding python env before running any .py scripts using source /projects/loliver/SPINS_ASD_EA_GLM/code/py_venv/bin/activate (see note below re this)
+**code** directory includes scripts to run the EA GLM and generate files needed for analyses:
 1) cifti_clean_EA_\*mm_\*.sh to smooth outputs (2 or 6 mm) and drop first 4 TRs after fmriprep and ciftify have been run
 2) parse_EA_task_tsv_to_AFNI_format_*.sh (which runs parse_EA_task_tsv_to_AFNI_format.py) to generate 1D regressor files needed for the GLM from the EA task tsvs
      For ZHP participants specifically (see below): parse_EA_task_tsv_to_AFNI_format_ZHP.sh (which runs parse_EA_task_tsv_to_AFNI_format_ZHP.py); SPINSother refers to SPINS participants other than ZHP